pikaju/kosame/README.md

             limit 5
         },

-        where id = :id and content is not null limit :page_size
+        where title = :title and content is not null limit :page_size
         offset :page * :page_size
     }